 - The Juniper Berry Extract helps in maintaining healthy blood pressure levels that are already within the normal range

 - It can be stimulating to the kidneys, supports digestion and soothes intestinal gas

 - Its warming and bitter properties can be warming for the joints

 Rose hips are small, round and typically in red or orange.
-They are found just below the rose petals and has a delicate, floral flavor that is slightly sweet.
-Thanks to the presence of ellagic acid, lycopene, and phenols, rosehip has many benefits including improved immunity, weight loss, heart health, and skin aging.
+They are found just below the rose petals and has a delicate, floral flavour that is slightly sweet.
+Thanks to the presence of ellagic acid, lycopene, and phenols, rosehip has many benefits including improved immunity, weight loss, heart health, and skin ageing.

 Rhubarb Root also known as Rheum palmatum, is a cold herb.
 It is traditionally used to support bowel elimination and as a detoxifying herb for the entire body.

 - The antidiarrheal effects of the Rhubarb root relieve constipation.
 The sennosides act as stimulative laxatives